lbormann/darts-hub/README.md

 3) Extract the zip-file to the new folder
 4) On Linux / MacOS you need to make it executable:

+        cd /home/<new-folder>
         chmod +x autodarts-desktop

     MacOS: By the time you need to disable os-app-verification:

         sudo spctl --master-disable

     Unfortunately I couldn't find a proper way without doing this.
     Moreover make sure you do initial installation-steps for macos in case you want to use autodarts-client (https://docs.autodarts.io/getting-started/installation/)

 5) Open autodarts-desktop by double-click